MicrosoftDocs/well-architected/well-architected/security/testing.md

 - Gaps in observability and detection methods.

 A good threat modeling exercise can point to key areas to ensure test coverage and frequency.
-Recommendations on threat modeling are covered in [Secure Development Lifecycle](secure-development-lifecycle.md) (SDL).
+For recommendations on threat modeling, see [Recommendations for securing a development lifecycle](secure-development-lifecycle.md).

 Most tests described in these sections can be run as routine tests.
 However, repeatability can incur costs in some cases and cause disruption.
 Consider those tradeoffs carefully.

 #### Tests that validate the technology stack

 Here are some examples of types of tests and their focus areas.
 This list isn't exhaustive.
-Test the entire stack, including the application stack, frontend, backend, APIs, databases, and any external integrations.
+Test the entire stack, including the application stack, front end, back end, APIs, databases, and any external integrations.

 - Data security: Test the effectiveness of data encryption and access controls to ensure data is properly protected from unauthorized access and tampering.

 - Network and connectivity: Test your firewalls to ensure they only allow expected, allowed, and safe traffic to the workload.

-- Application: Test source code through application security testing (AST) techniques to make sure you're following secure coding practices and to catch runtime errors like memory corruption and privilege issues.
+- Application: Test source code through application security testing (AST) techniques to make sure that you follow secure coding practices and to catch runtime errors like memory corruption and privilege issues.
 For details, see these [community links](#community-links).

-- Identity: Evaluate if the role assignments and conditional checks work as intended.
+- Identity: Evaluate whether the role assignments and conditional checks work as intended.

 #### Test methodology

 There are many perspectives on testing methodologies.
 We recommend tests that enable threat hunting by simulating real-world attacks.
 They can identify potential threat actors, their techniques, and their exploits that pose a threat to the workload.
 Make the attacks as realistic as possible.
-Use all of the potential threat vectors that you identified during threat modeling.
+Use all the potential threat vectors that you identify during threat modeling.

 Here are some advantages of testing through real-world attacks:

 - When you make these attacks a part of routine testing, you use an outside-in perspective to check the workload and make sure the defense can withstand an attack.

-- Based on the lessons they've learned, the team upgrades their knowledge and skill level.
+- Based on the lessons they learned, the team upgrades their knowledge and skill level.
 The team improves situational awareness and can self-assess their readiness to respond to incidents.

 > ![Risk icon](../_images/risk.svg) **Risk**: Testing in general can affect performance.
 There might be business continuity problems if destructive tests delete or corrupt data.
 There are also risks associated with information exposure; make sure to maintain the confidentiality of data.
 Ensure the integrity of data after you complete testing.